2007 MK6: Relation to 1566 Icarus

 Although the two occasionally encounter Earth and Venus, the effects on their orbits are small enough to maintain a relatively stable secular evolution of their orbital elements.
-The time of separation of the two asteroids is unknown, but Icarus's classification as a Q-type asteroid, which tend to weather rapidly, placing a maximum age of 10 million years (Myr).
+The time of separation of the two asteroids is unknown, but Icarus's classification as a Q-type asteroid, which tend to weather rapidly, places a maximum age of 10 million years (Myr).
 The parent object of the two asteroids was likely injected into the inner Solar System around that time.

 Icarus's rapid rotation period of 2.27 hours lies near the roughly 2.2 hour spin barrier, below which a strengthless rubble pile asteroid would self-destruct due to the centrifugal force.
 This implies that may have fissioned from Icarus as long as the parent body was a weakly-bound rubble pile, as is common for kilometer-sized asteroids.
 Thermal stress could have contributed to the breakup of the pair's parent body, as its very low perihelion would lead to temperatures reaching 800 K at the subsolar point.